This post may contain affiliate links from which i can earn a commission

 You know the ones you see in the health food aisle at the supermarket.
 They usually contain sugar alcohols such as maltitol which besides its possible links to cancer can cause stomach upsets, diarrhoea and excessive gas and flatulence.
-Farting is not something I am aiming to do more of.
+Farting is not something I’m aiming to do more of.
 They can also be higher in carbs than you think.
 So it pays to check the label.

 In a low carb diet, these sugar alcohols can still cause sugar spikes in your system.

 They can also play with your brain, giving you that sugar taste but not the hit and so setting you up for the dreaded sugar cravings.

 If you feel like a snack try a few nuts, a piece of in season apple with nut butter on it, a seed cracker with cheese a protein ball, or even a piece of dark chocolate.

 A low-carb diet can be worthwhile especially to women in midlife who are struggling with putting on belly fat and dealing menopause symptoms.
 With some planning and healthy substitutions, most women can follow a low-carb diet.
 However, there are other ways to acheive good health without going low carb and it’s important that you do your research and choose your own path.

 When following a low-carb diet, it is essential that you eat healthy wholefood and be careful not to overeat protein and saturated animal fat such as butter, cream and the fat on meat.